informatica92/MATCH-table-system/README.md

 # MATCH Table System
 <p align='center'><img src="https://github.com/user-attachments/assets/e033d757-35dc-4d73-8761-c5b929b3c418" alt="logo" height="250"/></p>

 This Streamlit app allows users to manage and join board game reservations.
-Users can create new table propositions, view available tables, and join them once logged in and specifying an username for identification.
-The app also collects the game's image, description, category and mechanics from BoardGameGeek.
+Users, once logged in, can create new table propositions specifying game name, duration and number of allowed players; there is also a dedicated page to view all the available tables and join them.
+The view page supports multiple view modes: list, timeline and table and integrate above mentioned user settings with BGG game information like image, category and mechanics.
+The system is also connected to a Telegram bot that can send notification to a given community when determined events occur (for example table creation)

 https://github.com/user-attachments/assets/c912f9c9-cff5-4aaf-acea-162151b3803f